NBISweden/SCoRe_user_doc/docs/storage_1.md

 it shows a flowchart how to determine the storage resource you can use, followed by an overview of all resources.

-## Selecting the storage resource you can use

 ```mermaid
 flowchart TD